pskinnerthyme/dagster/docs/docs-beta/docs/tutorial/02-your-first-asset.md

 ## Next steps

-- Continue this tutorial with your [Asset Dependencies](/tutorial/02-your-first-asset)
+- Continue this tutorial with your [Asset Dependencies and Checks](/tutorial/03-asset-dependencies-and-checks)